-In 2016 Dr. Gruntfest began her affiliation as a Professional Research Associate at the Resilient Communities Institute at Cal Poly in San Luis Obispo, CA. She is Professor Emerita in the Geography and Environmental Studies Program at the University of Colorado Colorado Springs.
-She was a faculty member in that department from 1980-2007.
+Dr. Eve Gruntfest is a Professional Research Associate at the Resilient Communities Institute at Cal Poly in San Luis Obispo, CA. She is Professor Emerita in the Geography and Environmental Studies Program at the University of Colorado Colorado Springs where she was a faculty member from 1980-2007.

-Between 2008-2011 Dr. Gruntfest developed and directed an initiative called SSWIM (Social Science Woven into Meteorology, www.sswim.org) at The National Weather Center in Norman, OK.
+She served on six National Academy of Sciences committees.
+Between 2008-2012 she directed the SSWIM initiative (Social Science Woven into Meteorology, www.sswim.org) at The National Weather Center in Norman, OK.

-Dr. Gruntfest has been an invited keynote speaker to many professional organizations in, and out, of the U.S. including the Association of State Floodplain Managers, the National Weather Service, the US Army Corps of Engineers, COMET at the National Center for Atmospheric Research, the Hydrology Department at the University of Florence and the University of Ljubljana, the Australian Bureau of Meteorology, and the New Zealand Geologic and Nuclear Science group.
-She has been an invited expert at The Weather Channel and is featured in two flash flood documentaries including the flash flood episode of It Could Happen Tomorrow.
+Dr. Gruntfest has been an invited keynote speaker to many professional organizations including the Association of State Floodplain Managers, the National Weather Service, the US Army Corps of Engineers, the National Hydrologic Warning Council, COMET at the National Center for Atmospheric Research, the Hydrology Department at the University of Florence and the University of Ljubljana, the Australian Bureau of Meteorology, and the New Zealand Geologic and Nuclear Science group.
+She has been an invited expert at The Weather Channel and is featured in two flash flood documentaries.